Linguaskill

 Linguaskill is an online, multilevel test provided by Cambridge Assessment English.
-It is used by Higher Education Institutions and employers who need a fast, accurate way to check the English language skills of students and employees.
+It is used by higher education institutions and employers in order to assess the English language skills of students and employees.
 The test is modular so institutions and employers can choose the combination of language skills they want to assess.

 The Linguaskill Reading and Listening module is a computer-adaptive test.
 The test finishes when a candidate has answered enough questions for Linguaskill to identify their level accurately.
-Answers are marked automatically to provide fast, accurate results.
+Answers are marked automatically to provide fast results.

 History

-The development of the first computer-assessment English language test by Cambridge English dates back to the early 1990s.
+The development of the first computer-assessment English language test by Cambridge Assessment English dates back to the early 1990s.

 The employment agency Manpower approached Cambridge Assessment English in 1994 with a request for a language proficiency test to be used to place staff in temporary employment.
 The test requirements were as follows: